-Each payment network (global and domestic) will define the set of TACs to be associated with their RID.
+Each payment network will define the set of TACs to be associated with their RID and/or set of AIDs.
 Each set of Action Codes are associated with a phase of Terminal Action Analysis.
 In each phase, the terminal evaluates the relevant set of IACs and of TACs, and uses the most conservative choice to make a decision.
 One of the actions determined by TAC/IAC processing is what type of cryptogram to request.
-Per the EMV specifications, there are three types of application cryptograms a chip can generate28, but not all of them are appropriate for online transactions.
+Per the EMV specifications, there are three types of application cryptograms a chip can generate34, but not all of them are appropriate for online transactions.

-The only type of cryptogram that can be sent online to the issuer is the Authorization Request Cryptogram, or ARQC.
+The only type of cryptogram designed to be sent online to the issuer is the Authorization Request Cryptogram, or ARQC.
 Therefore, the terminal sends a command to the chip, requesting that the chip generate an ARQC and return it to the terminal for inclusion in the authorization request.